iterate-ch/docs/protocols/webdav/nextcloud.md

 - Protocol: `WebDAV (HTTPS)`
 - Default Path: `/remote.php/webdav/`

+- Protocol: `Nextcloud`
+- Default Path will be automatically be filled in

-- Protocol: `Nextcloud & ownCloud`
+- Protocol: `ownCloud`
 - Default Path will be automatically be filled in

 ## Step-by-Step Instructions